viamrobotics/docs/docs/components/movement-sensor/gps/rtk-station.md

 Navigate to the **Config** tab of your robot's page in [the Viam app](https://app.viam.com).
 Click on the **Components** sub-tab and navigate to the **Create component** menu.
 Enter a name for your movement sensor, select the `movement-sensor` type, and select the `rtk-station` model.

+Click **Create Component**

 ![Creation of a `rtk-station` movement sensor in the Viam app config builder.](../../img/rtk-station-builder.png)

-Click **Create Component** and then fill in the attributes for your model.
+Edit and fill in the attributes as applicable.

 {{% /tab %}}
 {{% tab name="JSON Template" %}}